8 Things to Know About Colorectal Cancer Screenings

 Because polyps in the colon or rectum grow so slowly, the goal is to find and remove them before they become cancerous.

-Several types of colorectal screening tests are available.
+There are several types of colorectal screening tests.
 Some only detect potentially cancerous growths, while others detect and remove them.

-4. Colorectal cancer is declining among older adults
+5. Colorectal cancer is declining in older adults, increasing in younger adults

 The rate of colorectal cancer cases has been declining since the mid-1980s, due largely to more people getting screened.
 Colorectal polyps can be found by screening and removed before they can develop into cancers.